-Every project, whether it’s constructing a building, launching an app, or rolling out a marketing campaign, requires a series of processes to bring it to fruition.
+Whether it’s constructing a building, launching an app, or rolling out a marketing campaign, every project requires a series of processes to bring it to fruition.
 These processes are pretty consistent, regardless of the industry or the type of deliverable.
 So what are these project management processes, and what do they consist of?

 The five project management processes

 The Guide to the Project Management Body of Knowledge (PMBOK Guide) breaks down the overarching process of managing a project into five stages, or “process groups.”
 These process groups are typically defined as:

 - Initiating: During this phase, the project is conceptualized, and feasibility is determined.
 According to SME Toolkit, some activities that should be performed during this process include defining the project goal; defining the project scope; identifying the project manager and the key stakeholders; identifying potential risks, and producing an estimated budget and timeline.